Vinodh-Machireddy/ml/FLOW.md

 ## 2. What the Data Scientists hand over to MLOps

+**Data ingestion from Vehical to s3**
+The raw telemetry data lands in S3 via the ingestion pipeline from Data engineering teams.
+Now the data science team pull this raw data from s3, did their EDA, cleaned it, and future engineering steps and pushes the processed training dataset back into S3 as **Parquet files. i.e train.parquet**.
+> so, s3 contains raw data, processed data, model artifacts, etc...

-Data scientists own everything related to model development — choosing the architecture, deciding whether to fine-tune a pre-trained model or train from scratch, selecting hyperparameters, running experiments in Jupyter notebooks, and evaluating which approach gives the best metrics.
+**Data scientists:** own everything related to model development — choosing the architecture, deciding whether to fine-tune a pre-trained model or train from scratch, selecting hyperparameters, running experiments in Jupyter notebooks, and evaluating which approach gives the best metrics.
 Fine-tuning is a modeling decision, so it falls squarely in their domain.

-**Fine-Tuning:**
+**as a Senior MLOps Engineer.** My responsibility starts from the point where we need to productionize that model.
+That means — how do we take this model from a Jupyter notebook, build a proper training pipeline around it, package it, deploy it to production, serve it in real time, monitor it, and retrain it.

+### Fine-Tuning:
 Fine-tuning means taking a pre-trained model (Transformer-based time-series pre-trained model like PatchTST) that already learned general patterns.
 You remove/freeze the last layer and replace it with a new layer for ev battery classes.
 Then we fine-tune on our dataset.

 **Types:**